Sapporo Teine Ski Resort in Sapporo, Japan

 Sapporo Teine is One of the Closest Ski Resorts to Central Sapporo

 Among ski resorts in Hokkaido, Sapporo Teine stands out for its proximity to the city center.
-Unlike Niseko or Furano, which require longer travel times, Teine can be reached in under an hour from central Sapporo.
+Unlike destination resorts such as Niseko or Furano, which require longer travel times, Teine can be reached in under an hour from central Sapporo.

 Where is Sapporo Teine Ski Resort located?